MISSION & HISTORY

 Guitarist, songwriter, and sound engineer, Calvin Banks has performed and recorded with Stevie Wonder, George Thorogood, REO Speedwagon, Bo Diddley, Big Mountain, and others.
 He has worked with music technology companies, and has taught digital audio recording, music improvisation, and songwriting.
 Calvin specializes in teaching in a way that connects a rich grassroots and traditional musical history with powerful social and literary content.
-This is his 6th year with City Hearts.

-KAREN FURNO, musical theatre
+KAREN FURNO, teaching artist - musical theatre

 Karen Furno is an accomplished actress, singer, and dancer and has worked extensively as a performer, director, and choreographer.
 She recently portrayed Dora in EQUUS at the Chandler Studio Theatre that won the LA Drama Critics Circle Award for Best Revival.
 She has been in television shows (The Practice, Ally McBeal), and films (The DTS Project, Christmas with the Kranks).
 She also teaches a wide variety of classes through STAR Education.
-This is her 10th year with City Hearts.

-BRIAN NIEMAN, photography
+BRIAN NIEMAN, teaching artist - photography

 Brian Nieman is a professional photographer and educator.
 His artwork has appeared in Polaroid Magazine, the L.A.
 Times, and The Peace Project Book among others.
 His work has been exhibited in New York, Los Angeles and San Francisco and is in private collections throughout the U.S. and Europe.
 Brian was recently the “Educator” Winner in the California Streaming Photography Contest.
-This is his 10th year with City Hearts.

-TYEE TILGHMAN, shakespeare
+TYEE TILGHMAN, teaching artist - shakespeare

 Tyee Tilghman is an actor, director, writer, and producer.
 He received an MFA in Acting from the American Conservatory Theater in San Francisco and a BFA in Drama from West Virginia University in Morgantown.
 Tyee’s TV & Film credits include Mr. Malevolent, Criminal Minds, and The Young and The Restless.
 He is passionate about Shakespeare, language, and inspiring young minds to create art.
-This is his 2nd year with City Hearts.

 ANAHIT POTURYAN, Program & Operations Coordinator